Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Preliminaries

-Existing works have explored the effects of clipping and noise addition on the convergence and performance of DP deep learning models. \citet{bu2021convergence} analyzed the impact of per-sample clipping and noise addition on the convergence of DP deep learning models, characterizing these effects through training dynamics and the neural tangent kernel.
-They also introduced a new technique called \textit{global clipping} that improves the convergence rate of DP-SGD. \citet{wang2019differentially} studied the convergence properties of DP-SGD and showed that it converges to an approximate local minimum with high probability. \citet{imtiaz2017differentially} conducted differentially private canonical correlation analysis (DP-CCA) experiments to evaluate the effectiveness of differential privacy in preventing membership inference attacks. \citet{yu2019gradient} showed that gradient perturbation is efficient and accurate when the sample size is large and suggested that gradient perturbation may be combined with other differential privacy techniques to achieve even better results. \paragraph{CLIP} The {\em Contrastive Language-Image Pre-training} (CLIP) \citep{radford2021learning} is a multimodal vision and language model, trained on a variety of image and text pairs.
+Existing works have explored the effects of clipping and noise addition on the convergence and performance of DP deep learning models. \citet{bu2021convergence} analyzed the impact of \textit{per-sample} clipping and noise addition on the convergence of DP deep learning models, characterizing these effects through training dynamics under the neural tangent kernel setting.
+They also introduced a new technique called \textit{global clipping} that improves the convergence rate of DP-SGD. \citet{wang2019differentially} studied the convergence properties of DP-SGD and showed that it converges to an approximate local minimum with high probability. \citet{imtiaz2017differentially} conducted differentially private canonical correlation analysis (DP-CCA) experiments to evaluate the effectiveness of differential privacy in preventing membership inference attacks. \citet{yu2019gradient} showed that gradient perturbation is efficient and accurate when the sample size is large and suggested that gradient perturbation may be combined with other differential privacy techniques to achieve even better results.

+\textbf{CLIP} The \begin{em}Contrastive Language-Image Pre-training\end{em} (CLIP) \citet{radford2021learning} is a multimodal vision and language model, trained on image-text pairs.
 It is used to produce embeddings for both texts and images.
 Specifically, let $f: \R^{d_1} \to \R^r$ and $\tilde f: \R^{d_2} \to \R^r$ be the dual encoders.
 Given pairs of data $\{(x_i, \tilde x_i)\}_{i \in [n]} \subset \R^{d_1+d_2}$, the CLIP loss can be formulated as follows:

 where $s_{ij} := \text{Sim}(f(x_i), \tilde f(\tilde x_j))$ is the cosine similarity of $x_i$ and $\tilde x_j$ measured in the feature space, and $\tau > 0$ is the temperature parameter.
 The loss in \eqref{loss: CLIP} is a type of {\em contrastive loss}, that trains encoders by classifying based on whether a pair is observed or artifically paired.
-Intuitively, the loss~\ref{loss: CLIP} maps images and texts, that refer to the same object, to vectors with high cosine similarity and map images and texts that are unrelated to vectors with low cosine similarity.
-We provide the details of the pretaining process illustrated in \ref{fig:clip-pretraining}.
+Intuitively, this loss maps images and texts, that refer to the same object, to vectors with high cosine similarity and map images and texts that are unrelated to vectors with low cosine similarity.
+We provide the details of the pretraining process to the Appendix \ref{app.prelim}.